alexiosc/mcasm/README.md

 EPROM, EEPROM, Flash et cetera images suitable for inclusion in a software emulator, a hardware device, or for use in a hardware description language such as Verilog or VHDL.

+For a full description, please visit https://www.bedroomlan.org/projects/mcasm/.

+This tool was written to build the microcode for my scratch-built 16-bit minicomputer, the CFT.
+Read about that at https://www.bedroomlan.org/cft/.

 ## Microcode in Theory